programminghistorian/ph-submissions/en/drafts/originals/computer-vision-deep-learning-pt2.md

 # A Full Deep Learning Pipeline

 This is the second part of a series of lessons.
 We assume you have already done part one of the lesson which also includes setup instructions.
+You can find the notebook version of this lesson on [Kaggle](https://www.kaggle.com/davanstrien/02-programming-historian-deep-learning-pt2-ipynb).

 In the previous lesson, we introduced the process of creating an image classifier model and looked at some of the key steps in a deep learning pipeline.